Tutorial: Reliability of Return on Assets as a Profit Indicator

 (c) Equipment

-are the defined operating assets, the three aggregated stock accounts perform different functions, and they exhibit different depreciation rates.
+are the defined operating assets, the three aggregated stock accounts perform different functions, and exhibit different depreciation rates.

 Leased assets further complicate the comparability of the asset composition between the tested party and the comparables.